MMblokl/DNAVMM/README.md

 # Dataset
-The dataset.py script is a script made for getting the BIOSCAN-5M dataset, and the model is also set up to only take this dataset as of writing.
+The dataset.py script is a script from the BIOSCAN-5M authors and downloads the dataset files.
+The current model is also only set up to handle this dataset as of writing.

+**Important**
-!
-This script is quite old and only works using dataset==3.6.0, using any other version will make the script stop functioning.
+- This script is quite old and only works using dataset==3.6.0, using any other version will make the script stop functioning.

 # Model checkpointing
 The model automatically loads from a given checkpoint every 5 epochs, and will load from weights given a specific run_name.